rajendraprasad10/demo-app/README.md

 # demo-app

-to deploy this application in cluster please the notes file to do
+to deploy this application in cluster please follow notes folder steps

 and first check with create cluster in local